Wealth infrastructure for autonomous agents · Powered by Uniswap

 questions.

 x402 is an HTTP-native payment protocol for machine-to-machine payments settled on-chain.
 Coinbase launched it in May 2025; the x402 Foundation (Coinbase + Cloudflare) now drives integration across infrastructure serving ~20% of global web traffic.
-In Gotts, x402 is used in two directions: agents pay for external data and strategy endpoints per-request in USDC with ~200ms settlement (no API keys, no invoices), and the Gotts MCP Server exposes its own endpoints as x402-gated resources.
+In Gotts, x402 is used in two directions: agents pay for external data and strategy endpoints per-request in USDC with ~200ms settlement (no API keys, no invoices), and Gotts Safe exposes its own endpoints as x402-gated resources.